umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/backoffice/sections.md

 * **Resources**: Stay updated with the latest news, access documentation, watch free video tutorials, and register for live demos.
 * **Training**: Learn how to effectively use Umbraco through structured courses, webinars, and hands-on tutorials designed to enhance your proficiency with the CMS.

-Overall, the Help section serves as a valuable resource hub in navigating and leveraging the capabilities of the Umbraco CMS effectively.
+The Help section serves as a valuable resource hub in navigating and leveraging the capabilities of the Umbraco CMS effectively.

 ## Custom Sections